What's Your Pinball Worth?

 Ebay only data website price guides are nice but the market has many other sites selling pinball machines including dozens of online auction sites.
 Printed guides are expensive and out of date by the time they are published.
 Our price guide is free and based on both online auction sites and "brick-and-mortar" verified sales with links to the actual past sale with pictures!

 Recency is key!
-85% of our database is based on 2018-19 sales.
+87% of our database is based on 2018-2020 sales with 422 sales already logged for this year.
 Knowing what pinballs used to sell for is nice but that is not why you are here.
 You want to know the value of the pinball NOW.

 Where do we get our data?
 We only include pinball sales that are judged to be verified.
 More than 1/2 of our 2019 database is from Pinside.com sales.
 Ebay is also a good source for verified sales because lots of data are captured at the time of purchase including price, seller name, and seller location.
 "Best Offer Accepted" sales are NOT included, as there is no way to confirm actual sales price.